ni/measurement-plugin-python/packages/generator/README.md

 ## Introduction

-`ni-measurement-plugin-sdk-generator` is a Python package containing tools for generating reusable measurement plug-ins and clients.
+Measurement Plug-In SDK Generator for Python (`ni-measurement-plugin-sdk-generator`) is a Python package containing tools for generating reusable measurement plug-ins and clients.

 - `ni-measurement-plugin-generator` is a command for generating measurement plug-ins using gRPC services.
 - `ni-measurement-plugin-client-generator` is a command for generating plug-in clients to interact with the measurement plug-ins.